This deck is confidential. Enter the access code to continue.

 Rob holds an MBA from MIT Sloan (Class of 2026), an MA in International Business, and a BS in Finance from the University of Florida.

-$300K+ in credits and growing across 25+ partners.
+$600K+ in credits and growing across 25+ partners.
 We hustle to get our founders the tools, infrastructure, and services they need to build fast.

 Illustrative only.
-Dilution: seed ~20%, A ~20%, B ~15%, C ~12%.
-SAFE converts at ~$20M.
+Dilution: pre-seed to seed ~15% (TNT observed), A ~18%, B ~15%, C ~12% (Carta 2025).
+SAFE converts at ~$15M pre-seed.
 Carry is 20% above 1x.
-See full deck appendix for detailed scenarios.